 The North Pole Flight Command Center is where all of that is coordinated.
 They keep a world map that is updated constantly — even with test flight data.
 When Santa wants to send a message to folks – such as a Christmas Eve bedtime advisory — it flows through North Pole Flight Command.
 This is their latest news:

-- Reindeer Fatigue Becoming an Issueby Elf Meg Nogg on October 8, 2021 at 6:51 am
+- New Zealand Reindeer Trialsby Elf Meg Nogg on October 8, 2021 at 6:51 am

 Reindeer trials are being conducted in New Zealand as the test flights of Santa’s sleigh shift their focus to take-off’s and landings.
 The reindeer trials are a test of both the sleigh and reindeer.
 The 2 year old class of reindeer face a […]

 - Mapping Australiaby Elf Meg Nogg on October 6, 2021 at 4:50 pm

 Mapping parts of Australia has become a new mission of Santa’s sleigh this week.
 As test flights have repositioned over Sector 1 this special mission has become a priority.
 “Mapping is an ongoing project that gets worked on daily all over the […]

 - Test Flights Ending in Sector 3by Elf Meg Nogg on September 27, 2021 at 12:13 pm

 After nearly a month with a heavy test flight schedule over the skies of Sector 3 Santa’s sleigh is shifting soon to a new field of operations.
 Flight Command announced this morning that the test flights of Santa’s sleigh are heading soon to […]

 - 100 Days to Santa’s Launchby Elf Meg Nogg on September 14, 2021 at 6:01 am

 Santa’s launch is now only 100 days away.
 With the test flight firmly established over Sector 3 in Europe and Africa everything seems to be on course for a successful season.
 “We are way ahead of where we thought we would be at this point,” […]